lgati/gh-actions-hub/README.md

 **Purpose**:
 - Posts a message to Slack with repo, PR, and Jira info
 - Dynamically determines Slack handle from email
-- Adjusts styling and color based on `--today` flag
+- Adjusts styling and color based on `--high` flag

 ---